Siobhan Daly: Film and TV

 She has worked on numerous commercials and music videos for artists including Hot Chip, Lenny Kravitz, Kylie Minogue, Franz Ferdinand, Goldfrapp, Lily Allen, James Blunt, and more.
 In 2015, she worked with BAFTA Award-winning director Daniel Mulloy on his film Home, which starred Jack O'Connell and Holliday Grainger.
 The film premiered at the South by Southwest (SXSW) Film Festival and won the BAFTA for Best British Short Film in 2017.

-Clements-Daly has a background as an actor, with credits including ITV's The Battle of Britain and performing in the 2011 Olivier Award-winning production of Puccini's La bohème at the Soho Theatre in London.
+Daly has a background as an actor, with credits including ITV's The Battle of Britain and performing in the 2011 Olivier Award-winning production of Puccini's La bohème at the Soho Theatre in London.

-In 2016, Clements-Daly was jury-selected by BAFTA to join BAFTA Crew, a scheme that identifies the UK's top film and TV talent.
+In 2016, Daly was jury-selected by BAFTA to join BAFTA Crew, a scheme that identifies the UK's top film and TV talent.

 Academic

-Clements-Daly is an active member of the University of Oxford's Oxford and Empire Network, an interdisciplinary initiative dedicated to examining the historical and contemporary impacts of imperialism on the university and beyond.
+Daly is an active member of the University of Oxford's Oxford and Empire Network, an interdisciplinary initiative dedicated to examining the historical and contemporary impacts of imperialism on the university and beyond.

-In addition to her role within the network, Clements-Daly has co-organised and lectured in the Oxford and Empire: Travel and Translation lecture series, hosted by the Oxford Research Centre in Humanities (TORCH).
+In addition to her role within the network, Daly has co-organised and lectured in the Oxford and Empire: Travel and Translation lecture series, hosted by the Oxford Research Centre in Humanities (TORCH).
 This series engages with critical issues surrounding the intersection of empire, travel, and cultural exchange.

 She has also presented conference papers at several universities, including the University of Durham, University of London, University of Birmingham, and University of Surrey, contributing to ongoing academic discourse in her field.

 Philanthropy

-Clements-Daly served as Chair of the English National Opera (ENO) Young Patrons, a role in which she was supported by Sir Peter Bazalgette during his tenure as Chair of the ENO, and Sir Vernon Ellis, the ENO’s President.
+Daly served as Chair of the English National Opera (ENO) Young Patrons, a role in which she was supported by Sir Peter Bazalgette during his tenure as Chair of the ENO, and Sir Vernon Ellis, the ENO’s President.